 Coronavirus (COVID-19) and Recycled Water

 Coronaviruses like COVID-19 are spread through the air by coughing or sneezing, through close personal contact (including touching and shaking hands) or through touching your nose, mouth or eyes before washing your hands.
-Learn more from the Centers for Disease Control and Prevention (CDC) about how COVID-19 spreads and how to protect yourself and your community from getting and spreading respiratory illnesses.
+Learn more from the Centers for Disease Control and Prevention (CDC).

 What We Know about Recycled Water and COVID-19